 The results from all of this work have been used to develop a new approach to helideck friction measurement and monitoring of both flat, textured finish helidecks and profiled (typically aluminium) helidecks.
 An outline proposal was presented to the HCA Helideck Steering Committee on 10 July 2014 which was broadly agreed.
-This has been developed further and was presented to HCA again on 29 July 2015 and was agreed in principle.
-The next step will be to produce a paper for circulation to the wider industry in anticipation of incorporation of the new scheme in the 8th Edition of CAP 437 around mid 2016.
-The 01 December 2015 OGUK ASTG was briefed on CAA's current proposals.
+This was developed further and was presented to HCA again on 29 July 2015 and agreed in principle.
+The 01 December 2015 OGUK ASTG was also briefed on these proposals.